 I hope this post at least partially answered the question “Why do I remember my dreams so vividly?”

 This condition makes it possible for us to remember our dreams in vivid color and great detail.
-Vivid dreams also allow us to experience the visions in our sleep, as we were actually there, awake.
+Vivid dreams also allow us to experience the visions in our sleep, as if we were actually there, awake.

-Although this occurs when you become aware of the dream’s content, those images are probably effectively etched into memory before you even realize it.
+Although this occurs when you become aware of the dream’s content, those images are probably effectively etched into your memory before you even realize it.